 Below are some of the options available to our students.
 For any questions you might have, it is always best to contact the Program Advisor of your respective major.

 Intercollegiate Center for Classical Studies at Rome

 Students in the Classical Studies program are encouraged to study for a semester at the Intercollegiate Center for Classical Studies, which maintains programs in Rome.
 Courses in Greek and Latin at the intermediate and advanced levels are offered in both of these programs.
 Students in Rome are required to take at least one ancient language course.
-The centerpiece of the Rome program is the “City Course,” which is an introduction to the history, archeology, and monuments of the city of Rome in antiquity.
-In this course students will take weekly field trips to sites and museums in and around Rome plus extended trips to Sicily and the Bay of Naples area.
+The centerpiece of the Rome program is the “City Course,” which is an introduction to the history, archaeology, and monuments of the city of Rome in antiquity.
+In this course students take weekly field trips to sites and museums in and around Rome plus extended trips to Sicily and the Bay of Naples area.
 For further information about both programs, including scholarships and other courses that are offered, please consult the Duke Overseas Studies website.
-Also, please contact Hilary Mackie (firstname.lastname@example.org) for any additional questions you might have.
+Also, please contact Hilary Mackie for any additional questions you might have.

 Study Abroad in Athens

 In addition to Rome, Classical Studies also offers study abroad opportunities in Athens.
 Rice is a member organization of The American School of Classical Studies at Athens, and we also cooperate with the International Center for Hellenic & Mediterranean Studies.
 For additional information, please contact Harvey Yunis.